-There are research databases available that contain more than 22,000 full-text periodicals and newspapers.
-In addition, the library has an e-book collection of more than 88,000 full-text online books.
+The available research databases contain fulltext periodicals, journals and newspapers.
+In addition, the library has an extensive collection of full-text online books.

 All faculty, staff and students can access these databases by using a Vaughn email login and password.
-Vaughn email accounts are assigned by IT.
+Vaughn email accounts are assigned by the IT department.
+Personal computers are available for student use in the library area.
+There are also four virtual flight simulator stations.